-Going through the bankruptcy process
+Things to do before going through the bankruptcy process

 Before going through the bankruptcy process, you might want to consider certain factors.
 In a post for the Oregon State Bar, legal editor Richard Slottee advises:

 - Make a list of your monthly income and expenses.
 Doing so can help you set up a budget.

-- Even if you discharge your debts in bankruptcy, you could easily rack up new debt again if you don’t have medical insurance or automobile liability insurance.
+- Get insurance.Even if you discharge your debts in bankruptcy, you could easily rack up new debt again if you don’t have medical insurance or automobile liability insurance.

-- If you have a tendency to rake up debt, filing for bankruptcy may not be a permanent solution.
+- Resolve financial issues.
+If you have a tendency to rake up debt, filing for bankruptcy may not be a permanent solution.
 You can file for another Chapter 7 bankruptcy only after eight years.
 It’s best to resolve your financial issues beforehand so that you don’t face the risk of bankruptcy again.

 - Know which debts are not discharged with bankruptcy.
 Certain types of debts are exempt from bankruptcy protection.
 If you owe child support or support for your spouse, you can’t evade these responsibilities through bankruptcy.
 Criminal restitution and criminal fines are also among such debts that bankruptcy protection doesn’t extend to.
 If you owe personal income taxes, it can only be discharged in limited circumstances, and the same is true for your liability for passing bad checks or fraudulent credit card activity.
 Student loan debt is also notably difficult to rid yourself of.

-What can creditors take in a bankruptcy?
+What creditors can take in a bankruptcy

 Your “bankruptcy estate” is made up of all your income and property that creditors could potentially get hold of.
 This includes all the property that you own at the time of the bankruptcy filing, as well as any income that you have earned, even if you haven’t received it yet.